Startup & MVPBY RabIT software engineering · June 24, 2019

 Product testing and evolution doesn’t stop after the minimum viable product phase either.
 It is up to your product team now to listen to your customers, find ways to deliver even more value to them and integrate the necessary changes through future development iterations.

 Remember, if you get your finger off the pulse of the market, you can quickly lose touch with your customers’ needs and allow competitors to swoop in.

 Keep in mind, that developing a flawlessly working app with beautiful design does not automatically make it successful.
 You also need a strategy to acquire and continuously grow your initial user base.
 This topic deserves a whole article of its own.

 Be sure to remember that a half-completed app with a steadily growing user base is always more valuable than a 100% finished application that nobody uses.

 Developing a successful minimum viable product requires careful planning from the early stages, and close monitoring throughout the development process.

-While there can be a lot of money involved later on, getting rich fast must not be the only motivation for developing your MVP.
+While there can be a lot of money involved later on, getting rich fast must not be the only motivation for developing your minimum viable product.
 If your new product truly helps people improve their lives, or the way they work, your chances at success are already much higher.